 Can You Swim with Swimmer’s Ear?

 You should not swim if you have swimmer’s ear.
-Even if you wear earplugs, they do not have a tight enough seal to completely keep water out, and your ears need to stay dry to heal.
+Even if you wear earplugs, they do not have a tight enough seal to completely keep water out unless they are custom made, and your ears need to stay dry to heal.
 Scuba diving and other water activities also should be avoided.

 Which Types of Doctors Treat Swimmer’s Ear?

 A family practitioner, internist, or pediatrician may initially diagnose and treat swimmer’s ear.
 In an emergency department, you would see an emergency medicine specialist.
 If the condition is severe patients may be referred to an otolaryngologist (an ear, nose, and throat specialist, also called an ENT) to treat swimmer’s ear.